 Assessment of Support for the Creation of Shared Understanding.
 Supporting "around-the-table" interaction and contextualizing information in design activities are critical elements in creating shared understanding.
 It is important to discover which social situations are more conducive to the creation of this shared understanding.
-For example, important aspects to study include determining the utility of a trained facilitator, the efficacy of participant facilitators, and the effect that such interventions would have on "putting the owners in charge" [Fischer, 1994].
+For example, important aspects to study include determining the utility of a trained facilitator, the efficacy of participant facilitators, and the effect that such interventions would have on "putting the owners in charge" [Fischer, 1994b].
 By analyzing how the EDC is utilized during design activities, we will assess the social and technical dimensions of how shared understanding can be created.
-Important to this end will be tracking long-term effects of the design processes upon the design community, as well as evaluating the design products.
+An important issue for assessment will be to track long-term effects of the design processes upon the design community as well as to evaluate the products of design.